neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_cellfinder.md

 ### Closing the gap

-This is unfinished work.
+There is more work to be done here.
 Warm-start fine-tuning recovers roughly 40% of the gap and a top-hat variant around 28%, while distillation does nothing and hard-negative mining hurts.
 Faking the background with a blurred signal fails badly: real background is anti-correlated with signal at a cell, a blurred copy is not.
-A learned signal-to-background predictor is worth trying next.

 A performance drop from two channels was always expected.
 However, now, if you only have one channel, `cellfinder` runs.
 We have an explicit offering for it.